A complete SAIL Amsterdam 2025 guide

 Some advice

-SAIL Amsterdam is very crowded, both on the ground and on the water.
+SAIL Amsterdam is very crowded, both on the ground and on the water, with more than two million people expected over the five days.
 What I love about it is that it isn’t really directed at tourists; it’s a local event and everyone comes out for it.
 Yet at the same time, it’s international in that the ships themselves sail to Amsterdam from all around the world.
 Just be prepared for crowds!

 - Bring a bottle of water, especially if it turns out to be a hot day.